vierui/FEA-Portfolio/README.md

 - Hypothesizes that the gear can withstand specified loads without significant deformation or failure, using linear static analysis and fatigue load cases.

 #### Main Results
+An Haigh diagram is used  to assess the fatigue life of materials under varying stress conditions.
+It graphically represents the relationship between stress amplitude and mean stress, helping to determine safe stress levels to avoid material failure.
 <p align="center">
 <img
   src="https://github.com/vierui/FEA-Portfolio/blob/main/stat-worm-gear/worm-gear-haigh-diagram.png"